Obtaining a copy of your own health record

-You can obtain a copy of your own hospital health record by submitting a written request to the Health Information Management department.
+You may request to view or receive a copy of your hospital health record by submitting a written request.

-Consent for the collection, use and/or disclosure of personal health information is obtained from the patient, regardless of age, if the patient is capable of understanding the information presented to them and the impact of consenting or declining.
-If the patient is not capable, consent is obtained from the Substitute Decision Maker (SDM) who may be:
+Note: Consent for the collection, use and/or disclosure of personal health information is obtained from the patient, regardless of age, if the patient is capable of understanding the information presented to them, as well as the impact of consenting or declining.
+If the patient is not capable, consent is obtained from the Substitute Decision Maker (SDM), which may be:

-- The individual's representive appointed by the Consent and Capacity Board
+- The individual's representative appointed by the Consent and Capacity Board

 - The individual's spouse or partner